 The Roomba 980 remains to be iRobot’s top-of-the-line robot vacuum, with all the latest technologies that the company offers, including the ability to connect to your Wi-Fi network so you could use the iRobot Home app to control it from anywhere in the world.

-However, with its $800 (For the latest prices and discounts, check here) price tag, not a lot of people can afford it.
+However, with its hefty price tag, not a lot of people can afford it.

-The good news is that for those who want to be able to remotely control their robot vacuum but do not have the budget for the Roomba 980, iRobot has the Roomba 690, which costs only $375 (For the latest prices and discounts, check here) iRobot Roomba 690 Wi-Fi Connected Robotic Vacuum Cleaner– less than half of the 980’s price.
+The good news is that for those who want to be able to remotely control their robot vacuum but do not have the budget for the Roomba 980, iRobot has the Roomba 690, which costs significantly less iRobot Roomba 690 Wi-Fi Connected Robotic Vacuum Cleaner– less than half of the 980’s price.

 But what makes the Roomba 690 different from the Roomba 980?